Phaetec/pogo-cruncher/.github/ISSUE_TEMPLATE.md

 ### Setup
 - [ ] I am using the latest version of this tool
 - [ ] Installed using Docker
 - [ ] Installed via precompiled zip-Archive
 - [ ] Cloned and locally built

 ### Browser Console Output
 Each browser has a Dev-Console.
 Please open it and paste the output inside the triple ticks (```).
-To open, follow these steps:
+To open it, follow these steps:
 * Chrome / Chromium / ...: CTRL + SHIFT + I, then switch to the tab *Console*
 * Firefox: CTRL + SHIFT + I, then switch to the tab *Console"